-These criticisms, coupled with research into reading acquisition, served as the basis for substantial changes to the manner in which LD is to be identified in school-age children when the IDEA was reauthorization by Congress in 2004.
+These criticisms, coupled with research into reading acquisition, served as the basis for substantial changes to the manner in which LD is to be identified in school-age children when the IDEA was last amended by Congress in 2004.

 The year 2000 marked a turning point in the rise of students identified as LD in public schools.
-While the numbers of students eligible for special education has continued to grow-increasing by 16% over the past 7 years, the number of students with LD has declined each year since 2000, falling by 9% between 2000 and 2007.
-As a result, the category that accounted for more than half of all special education students for decades now accounts for slightly less than 44%.
+While the numbers of students eligible for special education has continued to grow-increasing by 2% from 2000 to 2009, the number of students with LD has declined each year, falling by 14%.
+As a result, the category that accounted for more than half of all special education students for decades now accounts for just 42%.
 While still the largest category of students receiving special education, the trend shows a steady decline in the number of students being identified as LD each year.
+(See page 26 for an analysis of the change in the LD identification rate from 2004-2009 by state.)